MobileProto16/Mobile-Proto-16/Syllabus.md

 ##### Completion: 20 points

 * 20 - You implemented all of the required features in the assignment.
 The assignment is complete
+* 15 - All major features were implemented.
+You didn't get to one or two small features.
-* 10 - Some or most of the required features were implemented.
+* 10 - Some of the required features were implemented.
 * 0 - Less than half of the desired features were implemented.

 ##### Bug free: 10 points

 * 10 - The app is bug free
+* 5 - Your app has one or two bugs, occassionally causing unexpected behavior
-* 0 - Your app has one or more bugs, causing unexpected behavior.
+* 0 - Your app has multiple bugs, frequently causing unexpected behavior.

 #### Quality: 20 points